-If Options had undertaken a reasonable level of due diligence it should have been aware that there was a significant risk that advice had been given to Mr S to transfer his pensions by Caledonian.
+If Options had undertaken a reasonable level of due diligence it should have been aware that there was a significant risk that advice had been given to Mr S to transfer his pension by Caledonian.
 Similarly, the available evidence also shows that Options should have concluded at the start of its relationship with Caledonian that it may be providing advice as to the benefits of transferring pensions.

-In addition, the certificate of non-solicitation, signed by Caledonian, recorded that:
+In addition, the certificate of non-solicitation, that will have been signed by Caledonian, recorded that: